Skip to content

 4) Change status to Private (i.e. keep private until publication is out) or Public (for immediate release).

-You can exit the guided submission at any time and the information you have added will be automatically saved.
-To re-enter the study in Guided Submission mode, simply go to My Studies and select the Guided Submission option below the study information.
+To enter the study in Guided Submission mode, simply go to My Studies and select the Guided Submission option below the study information.

 You can also switch between guided submission and online editor at any point by clicking on the icon on the bottom right of the screen.

-Submitters and authors¶
+Submitters and authors

 Submitters are the study creators and editors, they have access and edit rights to the private study during the submission process and correspondence will be directed to the submitter.
 They will also be the main contact for once the study is public.